artkoder/events-bot-new/README.md

 Telegraph pages and "source" pages use `linkify_for_telegraph` to convert plain URLs and patterns like `Name (https://example.com)` into clickable anchors.
-VK posts expose the original URLs in parentheses using `expose_links_for_vk` so the full address remains visible.
+VK posts pass the text through `sanitize_for_vk`, which exposes the original URLs in parentheses and strips unsupported HTML and Telegram emoji so the full address remains visible.

 ## Календарь (ICS)